 PDLR: I feel there is a little bit of a disconnect from following some of The Voice contestants throughout the years…

 PLAKE: “Honestly, unless you’re an internet meme, blowing up overnight doesn’t happen.
-I made the decision that I was doing music full time before I even auditioned.
+I made the decision that I was doing music full-time before I even auditioned.
 So, when I went there, I thought it was convenient, and I could get a little bit of attraction.
-Since then it’s been making connections with people in the music industry.
+Since then, it’s been making connections with people in the music industry.
 A lot of our connections came from the show and us just reaching out to people.
-It helps being on the show to reach out to producers, etc. I think the disconnect you’re talking about is the fact that people don’t blow up overnight.
+It helps to be on the show to reach out to producers, etc. I think the disconnect you’re talking about is the fact that people don’t blow up overnight.
 They might go there and expect that they will.
 That’s not how it works if they don’t put in the work like every other artist, building your sound and building your image.”

 PDLR: What’s next for PLAKE?

 PLAKE: “We’re about to release the rest of our projects, and we are planning that out right now.
 There’s probably going to be a single next month and a full EP in October.
 The rest of the EP is more based on relationships with kind of the same sound as “Bleeding Out.”

 Check out this PLAKE playlist below for more!